cesarferradas/ferrad.as/_posts/2020-11-26-essentialism.md

 Say "no" to most things in your life so you can say "yes" to the things that most excite you.
 Some ways to say no:

-- I’m currently busy with X, but let’s catch up on Y
+- I'm currently busy with X, but let's catch up on Y
 - Let me check my calendar and get back to you
 - Yes, what should I de-prioritise?
 - You’re welcome to do X, I can do Y
-- I can’t, but [person name] might
+- I can't, but [person name] might
 - Use humour